Cuba Food Guide

 Drink bottled water.

-Tap water in Cuba is generally not safe for consumption by tourists.
-Stick to bottled or purified water for drinking, brushing teeth, and making ice.
+Tap water in Cuba isn't safe for most tourists to drink.
+Use bottled or purified water for drinking, brushing your teeth, and ice.

 Be cautious of street food.